Senator of the College of Justice: List of senators

 The Court of Session Act 1988, when enacted, limited the number of senators of the College of Justice (aside from the chairman of the Scottish Land Court, who ranks as a senator) to 24.
 This was subsequently increased to 25 in 1991, 27 in 1993, 32 in 1999, 34 in 2004, 35 in 2016, and most recently 36 by The Maximum Number of Judges (Scotland) Order 2022.
 The current judges are as follows.

 Inner House

 The Lord President is the president of the First Division, and the Lord Justice Clerk is the president of the Second Division.

 Outer House

 Retired judges

 There are also some retired judges who still sit occasionally in the Court of Session or the Court of Criminal Appeal to hear cases if needed when there is a shortage of available judges.
 They are also called senators of the College of Justice.
-As of 2022, 7 retired judges are available to sit as judges:
+As of 2025, 1 retired judge is available to sit: